😴 Habituation — Anti-Filter Bubble¶

 The default decay rate of 0.85 provides a balance between novelty and relevance.
 A higher rate (0.95) creates a gentler penalty — useful when the agent genuinely needs to recall the same memory frequently.
 A lower rate (0.70) aggressively surfaces new content.

-Habituation is applied at Step 5 of the recall pipeline — after scoring but before final ranking:
+Habituation is applied after the 6-phase scorer produces results, but before final ranking:

 Interaction with Other Systems¶